Seizures of Cash by U.S. Postal Inspectors

 For unclaimed or abandoned property held by the United States Postal Inspection Service, you can find out more information about recovering the property by visiting https://postalinspectors.uspis.gov.

-Types of Criminal Investigations by the U.S. Postal Inspection Service
+Types of Investigations for the U.S. Postal Inspection Service

 • mail-theft investigation;